The University of Hawaiʻi at Mānoa is committed to a policy of equal opportunity for persons with disabilities.

 Transportation around campus

-Free for all students, faculty, staff, and visitors.
+Free for all students, faculty, and staff.
 Regular campus shuttles are ADA-compliant.

 Reserved spaces for accessible parking are located throughout the Mānoa campus.
 Signs displaying the International Symbol of Access identify these spaces.